aws-samples/aws-serverless-airline-booking/src/backend/loyalty/README.md

 It enforces `IAM` authorization - See integration for more details on why.

-#### Operations

-Throttling and X-Ray are enabled in `Prod` stage.
-Detailed metrics are also enabled.

 ### Get and Ingest functions

 `Get` function fetches loyalty data from DynamoDB and calculates tier progress. `Ingest` calculates loyalty points from a confirmed booking.